Stratifying Systems via a Nested Family of Torsion Pairs: A stratifying system of infinite size not indexed by

-\section{A stratifying system of infinite size not indexed by $\mathbb{N}$}
+\section{A stratifying system of infinite size not indexed by $(\mathbb{N}, \leq)$}

-In \cite{sistemainfinito}, H. Treffinger demonstrated the existence of stratifying systems of infinite size indexed by $\mathbb{N}$ in $n$-representation infinite algebras.
-The aim of this section is to show that, using the formalism of a nested family of torsion pairs, it is possible to obtain, all at once, infinite stratifying systems, including those obtained in \cite{sistemainfinito}.
-Moreover, we obtain stratifying systems that cannot be indexed by $\mathbb{N}$, as shown below.
+In \cite{sistemainfinito}, H. Treffinger demonstrated the existence of stratifying systems of infinite size indexed by $(\mathbb{N}, \leq)$ (where $\leq$ is the natural order on $\mathbb{N}$) in $n$-representation infinite algebras.
+The aim of this section is to show that, using the formalism of a nested family of torsion pairs, it is possible to obtain, all at once, infinite stratifying systems, including those constructed in \cite{sistemainfinito}.
+Moreover, we obtain stratifying systems of infinite size that cannot be indexed by $(\mathbb{N}, \leq)$, as shown below.

 First, to facilitate readability, we will recall some key concepts.
 Let $n$ be a positive integer, and let $A$ be a connected, finite-dimensional $k$-algebra with global dimension at most $n$.
-Denote by $\mathcal{D}^b(\modd A)$ its bounded derived category.
-The Nakayama functor will be denoted by $\nu$, and by $\nu_n := \nu \circ [-n]$, with $\nu_n^{-1}$ representing its inverse.
-A finite-dimensional algebra with global dimension at most $n$ is called {\bf $\boldsymbol{n}$-representation infinite} if, for any indecomposable projective $A$-module $P$ we have that $\nu_n^{-j}(P) \in \modd A$ (i. e. concentrated in degree 0).
+Denote by $\mathcal{D}^b(\modd A)$ the bounded derived category of $\modd A$.
+The Nakayama functor will be denoted by $\nu$, and by $\nu_n := \nu \circ [-n]$, with $\nu_n^{-1}$ denoting its inverse.
+A finite-dimensional algebra with global dimension at most $n$ is called {\bf $\boldsymbol{n}$-representation infinite} if, for any indecomposable projective $A$-module $P$ we have that $\nu_n^{-j}(P) \in \modd A$ (i. e. concentrated in degree $0$) \cite{ninfinite}.

-An example of an $n$-representation finite algebra is the Beilinson algebra $A = kQ/I$, where $Q$ is the following quiver:
+An example of an $n$-representation infinite algebra is the Beilinson algebra $A = kQ/I$, where $Q$ is the following quiver:

 and $I$ is the ideal generated by $a_i^{k}a_j^{k+1}-a_j^{k}a_i^{k+1}$ for all $k \in \mathbb{I}_{n-1}$ and $i, j \in \mathbb{I}_n\cup\{0\}$ \cite[Example 2.15]{ninfinite}.
-Note that $\vert A \vert = N = n + 1$.
+Note that $\vert A_A \vert := N = n + 1$.